thenowl/landing-page/README.md

 # landing-page

-Landing page project of The Odin Project's Foundations course
+Landing page project of The Odin Project's Foundations course.

+The project will demonstrate my current skills in HTML and CSS.